 - It is given as a shot into a vein.

-- If you take this drug 3 times weekly and you miss a dose, call your doctor to find out what to do.
+- If your child takes this drug 3 times weekly and you miss giving a dose, call the doctor to find out what to do.

 - Store at room temperature.

 - Store in a dry place.
 Do not store in a bathroom.

 - If you need to store this drug at home, talk with your child’s doctor, nurse, or pharmacist about how to store it.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.